paulg1212/Sylvie-The-Robot/documentation/ROADMAP.md

 ### Stage 6: Setting up the brains.

+We will be using an NVIDIA Jetson module, either Jetson Tx2 or Jetson Xavier, which will engage in serial communication with arduino components all over the body.
+Adding a Raspberry Pi for backup and storage also wouldn't hurt.

+(Until I'm able to afford this module, I will be using my GTX-1070 gaming rig as Sylvie's brain, with a remote control system.)

 ### Stage 7: Training our neural networks to speak.

 ### Stage 8: Training our neural networks to play games.